pushkarskiyrodion/store/README.md

-# Catalog Project
+# Store Project

-Welcome to the Device Catalog project!
+Welcome to the Store project!
 This is a web application that allows users to explore a variety of devices and products, add them to their favorite list or shopping cart, and have these selections saved in their local storage for a seamless user experience.

 Check out the [DEMO LINK](https://pushkarskiyrodion.github.io/phone_catalog-react/) to see the live version of the Catalog project.